 Members of INCOG's Board of Directors represent the principal elected officials of the local governments in the Tulsa metropolitan area.
-Thus, the Board serves as a forum for cooperative decision-making on issues of regional significance, including transportation.
+Thus, the Board serves as a forum for cooperative decision making on issues of regional significance, including transportation.
 The Transportation Policy Committee (TPC) is the forum in the local decision-making process for policy development and adoption related to transportation planning, its program development, and its operation within the Tulsa TMA.
 Upon approval by the TPC, transportation policies, plans, and programs are forwarded to the INCOG Board of Directors for endorsement.
 The Transportation Technical Committee (TTC) serves as an advisory group to the TPC, providing technical expertise in the development of transportation plans and programs for the Tulsa TMA.
-Representation on both committees includes federal, tribal, state, and local governments as well as agencies, state and local authorities, and modal interests.
+Representation on both committees includes federal, tribal, state, and local governments as well as other agencies and stakeholders.